Bruce Fields

 Also available is a pdf of a Journal of Algebra article based on the thesis, which covers the same material but with some improved proofs.

 I like playing music with people, including The Roundabouts and Funk Opus.
-I play bass guitar, piano, and saw, and sing a bit.
+I play bass guitar, keyboards, and saw, and sing a little.

 I juggle with the Ann Arbor juggling club.
 I used to help organize our juggling festival.